kelvich/tlaplus_jupyter/README.md

 To create a new TLA⁺ notebook click on the `New` button and select TLA⁺ in a dropdown menu.
 It is also handy to enable line numbering inside cells (View > Toggle Line Numbers) since syntax checker refers to problems by their line numbers.

-_Note_: by default `python -m tlaplus_jupyter.install` enables TLC execution [statistics collection](https://github.com/tlaplus/tlaplus/blob/master/tlatools/src/util/ExecutionStatisticsCollector.md).
+Note that by default `python -m tlaplus_jupyter.install` enables TLC execution [statistics collection](https://github.com/tlaplus/tlaplus/blob/master/tlatools/src/util/ExecutionStatisticsCollector.md).
 Pass `--help` to see how to opt out.

 ## Usage